giordi91/giordi91.github.io/content/post/whittedRaytracing.md

 you should be processing.

-A small note on native containers, the native containers allocate memory in c++ land, as such they need to be realeased manaully, the garbage collector does not know about that memory and won't manage it, which is good for us.
-Being memory allocated on the native side, it also mean that if you are doing a native plugin, you can use a native containter to allocate memory in c# and just toss a pointer in the native plugin, and will be valid memory.
+A small note on native containers, the native containers allocate memory in c++ land, as such they need to be released manually, the garbage collector does not know about that memory and won't manage it, which is good for us.
+Being memory allocated on the native side, it also mean that if you are doing a native plug-in, you can use a native container to allocate memory in c# and just toss a pointer in the native plug-in, and will be valid memory.
 To do so you need to disable a couple of features.

 TODO EXPLAIN HOW TO GET MEMORY POINTER.